Edelweiss: Symbolic uses

 In the 19th century, the edelweiss became a symbol of the rugged purity of the Alpine region and of its native inhabitants.

 The passion for edelweiss, which had previously been neglected, began in the middle of the 19th century.
 The focus is on an incident from 1856, when the Austrian Emperor Franz Joseph I went on a mountain hike to the Pasterzen Glacier on the Großglockner with his wife Sisi.
 There the emperor picked his wife an edelweiss from the steep rock with the words "The first in my life that I picked myself".
 The affection for edelweiss was a common feature of the famous couple and this well-known story raised people's attention to this alpine plant.

 The plant became known as a symbol of the Austrian Empress Elisabeth.
 A portrait by the painter Franz Xaver Winterhalter painted in 1865 shows Empress Elisabeth with nine artificial edelweiss stars braided in her hair.
 The jewelry made of precious metal and diamonds was designed in the years after 1850 by the then court and chamber jeweler Alexander Emanuel Köchert.

 With the rise of mountain tourism at the end of the 19th century, the edelweiss became the badge and symbol of alpinists and mountaineers.
 In order to prevent the extinction of the often picked symbolic species, it was placed under nature protection early on.
 The edelweiss was soon adopted as a symbol in the logo of numerous alpine clubs and associations.
-In the Austro-Hungarian Army in particular, the symbolic relationship between defiant, frugal and resilient alpine plants or the required perseverance, agility and cutting edge of the alpine troops was recognized and emphasized and often promoted by badges and designations.
+In the Austro-Hungarian Army in particular, the symbolic relationship between defiant, frugal and resilient alpine plants, and the required perseverance, agility and cutting edge of the alpine troops was recognized, emphasized, and often promoted by badges and designations.
 The Alpen-Edelweiss was assigned as a badge by Emperor Franz Joseph to troops (three regiments of Kaiserschützen) of the Austro-Hungarian Army intended for use in the mountains.
 It was worn on the collar of the uniform skirt.

 In Berthold Auerbach's novel Edelweiss (1861), the difficulty for an alpinist to acquire an edelweiss flower was exaggerated to the point of claiming: "the possession of one is a proof of unusual daring."
 This idea at the time was becoming part of the popular mythology of early alpinism.
 Auerbach's novel appeared in English translation in 1869, prefaced with a quote attributed to Ralph Waldo Emerson:

 Together with the alpine gentian, the edelweiss is also a symbol of lonely peaks and pure air in the Alps today.
 These plants are celebrated with songs and many souvenirs related to them are sold.